Carti-drillman/mylang/README.md

 ## Example Program (Assembly-like)

-Here is an example of a simple program in assembly-like pseudocode:
+Here is an example of a simple program in mylang:

 ```assembly
 MOV R1, 5          ; Set R1 to 5